-A defended low hillock is defined by traces of internal scarping on the N, berming on the N, S and E, and counterscarping on the S and W. The enclosed area measures about 100m (N-S) by 75m.
-The scarp edge which defines the interior rises to a maximum of about 4m above the surrounding slope.
+A defended low hillock is defined by traces of internal scarping on the north, berming on the north, south and east, and counterscarping on the south and west.
+The enclosed area measures about 100m north by south by 75m.
+The scarp edge which defines the enclosure extent rises to a maximum of about 4m above the surrounding slope.

-The N end berm has been turned over by grazing horses.
+The north end berm has been turned over by grazing horses.